mckelvaney/fermentation-controller/README.md

 - Run `npm install`

 - Once finished, run `npm start` and that should be you good to go.
 If running locally navigate to [http://localhost:9102](http://localhost:9102).
 Otherwise hit your server up on port `9102`.

+# Deployment
+This app uses `dokku` in production, a herokuish type infrastructure.
+It is trivial to use heroku or your own server, just remember, YMMV.